“MÃE!” I yell for my mother, hoping she’ll come and help me with the mess in my childhood bedroom. I wait for a couple of minutes but she never comes.

 My favourite dish, creamy codfish, it’s cooked in the oven.
 I know it’s a very strange dish but I am Portuguese, what can I say?
 Codfish is kind of a compulsory food for us.
 Don’t talk shit until you taste it, that’s my motto.

 “Cool.
-I am going out after dinner for a little bit just so you know,” I tell her right before she leaves my room.
+I am going out after dinner for a little bit just so you know.”

 Reminding myself of Sol, I call her to see if she’s free after dinner.
 She’s very similar to me, personality-wise.
 She’s strong-headed, selective with the people she hangs out with and doesn’t smile just to be seen as nice.
 No, she won’t care and if she doesn’t like someone, she won’t hide it at all.

-“Oh Yes, please!
-Can Hugh come or do you want one-on-one time?” she asks.
-Hugh is her boyfriend and they’ve been together for almost as much as John and I are - I mean were!
+Hugh is her boyfriend and they’ve been together for almost as much as John and I are - I mean, were!

 “Fine by me.
-I’ll see you both at nine, at the marina and we will choose which café-bar once we arrive.
+I’ll see you both at nine at the marina.
+Then, we choose which café-bar once we arrive.
 See you in a little bit!”

 After hanging up, I go back into organizing my room as best as I can.
 The whole time I keep thinking of Sol and the other two friends I haven’t connected with, for two years now.